 If you are not given the right amount of rest, you should talk to your employer, explaining what your rights are.
 If the matter is not sorted out, you should raise a grievance (a formal complaint).

-With an honest and ethical approach to law, at Truth Legal you will have access to our specialist team of lawyers to help you with all your employment law matters.
+With an honest and ethical approach to law, Truth Legal’s specialist team of employment lawyers can help you with all your employment law matters.
 Our Head of Employment Law is Navya Shekhar, an employment law solicitor with over 10 years’ experience.

 If you believe that you are not being given the right amount of rest or being asked to work for too long – call us on 01423 788538 or contact us here.